bitcoincore-dev/bips.bitcoincore.dev/web/content/324/index.md

     Our goal includes making opportunistic encryption ubiquitously available, as that provides the best defense against large-scale attacks.
-That implies protecting both the manual, deliberate connections node operators instruct their software to make, as well as the the automatic connections Bitcoin nodes make with each other based on IP addresses obtained via gossip.
-While encryption per se is already possible with proxy networks or VPN networks, these are not desirable or applicable for automatic connections at scale:
+That implies protecting both the manual, deliberate connections node operators instruct their software to make, and the automatic connections Bitcoin nodes make with each other based on IP addresses obtained via gossip.
+While encryption per se is already possible with proxy networks or VPN protocols, these are not desirable or applicable for automatic connections at scale:

-    - Proxy networks like Tor or I2P introduce a separate address space, independent from network topology, with a very low cost per address making eclipse attacks cheaper.
+    - Proxy networks like Tor or I2P introduce a separate address space, independent of network topology, with a very low cost per address making eclipse attacks cheaper.
 In comparison, clearnet IPv4 and IPv6 networks make obtaining multiple network identities in distinct, well-known network partitions carry a non-trivial cost.
-Thus, it is not desirable to have a substantial portion of nodes be exclusively connected this way, as this would significantly reduce Eclipse attack costs.[^26] Additionally, Tor connections come with significant bandwidth and latency costs that may not be desirable for all network users.
+      Thus, it is not desirable to have a substantial portion of nodes be exclusively connected this way, as this would significantly reduce Eclipse attack costs.[^25] Additionally, Tor connections come with significant bandwidth and latency costs that may not be desirable for all network users.
-    - VPN networks like WireGuard or OpenVPN inherently define a private network, which requires manual configuration and therefore is not a realistic avenue for automatic connections.
+    - VPN protocols like WireGuard or OpenVPN inherently define a private network, which requires manual configuration and therefore is not a realistic avenue for automatic connections.

     Thus, to achieve our goal, we need a solution that has minimal costs, works without configuration, and is always enabled – on top